Internal audit: Organizational independence

 While internal auditors are hired directly by their company, they can achieve independence through their reporting relationships.
 Independence and objectivity are a cornerstone of the IIA professional standards; and are discussed at length in the standards and the supporting practice guides and practice advisories.
 Professional internal auditors are mandated by the IIA standards to be independent of the business activities they audit.
 This independence and objectivity are achieved through the organizational placement and reporting lines of the internal audit department.
 Internal auditors of publicly traded companies in the United States are required to report functionally to the board of directors directly, or a sub-committee of the board of directors (typically the audit committee), and not to management except for administrative purposes.

 The required organizational independence from management enables unrestricted evaluation of management activities and personnel and allows internal auditors to perform their role effectively.
 Although internal auditors are part of company management and paid by the company, the primary customer of internal audit activity is the entity charged with oversight of management's activities.
 This is typically the audit committee, a committee of the board of directors.
 Organizational independence is effectively achieved when the chief audit executive reports functionally to the board.
-Examples of functional reporting to the board involve the board:

-Approving the internal audit charter; Approving the risk based internal audit plan; Approving the internal audit budget and resource plan; Receiving communications from the chief audit executive on the internal audit activity's performance relative to its plan and other matters; Approving decisions regarding the appointment and removal of the chief audit executive; Approving the remuneration of the chief audit executive; and Making appropriate inquiries of management and the chief audit executive to determine whether there are inappropriate scope or resource limitations.
+Examples of functional reporting to the board involve the board in approving the internal audit charter, approving the risk based internal audit plan, and approving the internal audit budget and resource plan, receiving communications from the chief audit executive on the internal audit activity's performance relative to its plan and other matters, approving decisions regarding the appointment and removal of the chief audit executive and the remuneration of the chief audit executive, and making appropriate inquiries of management and the chief audit executive to determine whether there are inappropriate scope or resource limitations.